 PATHis not set, applications will try to load the regular Instant Client libraries first.
 If the applications cannot find these, they will attempt to load the Instant Client Light library next.

-After you run Oracle Universal Installer to install Oracle Database Client, you need to use Net Configuration Assistant (NetCA) to configure Oracle Database Client to connect to an Oracle database.
-At the end of installation, Oracle Universal Installer prompts you to configure the database connection.
+After you run Oracle Universal Installer to install Oracle Database Client, you must use Net Configuration Assistant (NetCA) to configure Oracle Database Client to connect to an Oracle database.
+At the end of the installation, Oracle Universal Installer prompts you to configure the database connection.
 If you bypassed that option, or if you need to change the database connection later on, use the following procedure if you installed the Administrator, Runtime, or Custom installation types.

 See Also:"Connecting Instant Client or Instant Client Light to an Oracle Database" if you had installed the Instant Client installation type